epiforecasts/eval-germany-sp-nowcasting/_targets.md

                  "Reference: Age, Report: Day of week",
-                 "Reference: Age and week, Report: Day of week", "Reference: Age and week by age, Report: Day of week", "Independent by age, Reference: Week, Report: Day of week") )
+                 "Reference: Age and week, Report: Day of week", "Reference: Age and week by age, Report: Day of week", "Independent by age, Reference: Week, Report: Day of week", "Independent by age, Reference: Week and day of week, Report: Day of week") )
     ][, id := 1:.N]
 })